zahidrahimoon/Zara-Therapy/README.md

 7. **Contact Us Page**: Includes address using GeoLocation API and email address.

+## Project View

+Check out the live version of the website [here](https://zaratheraphy.netlify.app/)!

 ## Conclusion

-The Zara Therapy Clinic website will be a comprehensive platform for showcasing its services and attracting new clients.
-By implementing the features mentioned above, the website will provide a user-friendly experience and help expand the clinic's online presence.
+The Zara Therapy Clinic website will be a comprehensive platform for showcasing our services and attracting new clients.
+By implementing the features mentioned above, the website will provide a user-friendly experience and help expand our online presence.

 ---

-Feel free to customize this README as needed for your project!
+Feel free to further customize this README to suit your project's specific needs and style!